 North Terrace Campus - Semester 1 - 2015

 General Course Information

-Course Code NURSING 3000 Course Human Sciences 3A Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 2000 & NURSING 2002 Restrictions Available to B Nurs students only Course Description This course will builds on the previous Human Sciences courses and will facilitate students' learning of nursing therapeutics for complex illnesses.
+Course Code NURSING 3000 Course Human Sciences 3A Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 2000 & NURSING 2002 Restrictions Available to B Nurs students only Course Description This course will builds on the previous Human Sciences courses and will facilitate students' learning of nursing therapeutics for complex illnesses.
 It will contain three modules.
 Nursing a Critically Ill Patient module, which will facilitate the student's learning in the therapeutic nursing care of the critically ill patient; Nursing a patient in the Perioperative Environment module, which will facilitate the student's learning in the specialty of Perioperative nursing; Child and Youth Health module which will facilitate the students learning in the specialty of paediatric nursing.
 This course aims to allow the student to consolidate the synthesis of theoretical knowledge with practical nursing interventions.

 Course Coordinator: Suzanne SharradCourse Coordinator: Sue Sharrad